FTCPhantom16950/FTCPhantom16950/PhantomCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/OVERVIEW.md

 the power limit, then all the vectors can just be applied without issue.

 ### Centripetal Force Correction
-Have you ever noticed that your robot seems to want to swing outwards when taking corners?
+Have you ever noticeod that your robot seems to want t swing outwards when taking corners?
 This is due to a lack of centripetal force correction.
 In order to take curves effectively, your robot must accelerate towards the inside of the curve.
 If we can approximate the region of the path the robot is at with a circle, then we can use the formula for centripetal force to calculate how much power